 ARTICLE I – NAME AND PURPOSE

-This organization shall be known as the South Carolina Fire Marshals Association, and is hereinafter referred to as the "Association."
-The name of the Association shall not be used publicly or by any member other than by the use of his/her membership card for identification purposes, without express permission of the Board of Directors.
+Section 1.
+NAME.
+This organization shall be known as the South Carolina Fire Marshals Association and is hereinafter referred to as the “Association.”
+The name of the Association shall not be used publicly or by any member other than by the use of his/her membership card for identification purposes, without express permission of the Executive Board.
 This shall not restrict the officers or appointees or agents of the Association in the use of the name to carry out the purposes of the Association.

 - To unite for public benefit those public officials and private persons engaged in fire inspection and prevention of fire.